-The HPC visited the programme at the education provider to consider major changes proposed to the programme.
-The major change affected the following standards - programme admissions standards, programme management and resources standards, curriculum standards, practice placements standards and assessment standards.
-The programme was already approved by the HPC and this visit assessed whether the programme continued to meet the standards of education and training (SETs) and continued to ensure that those who complete the programme meet the standards of proficiency (SOPs) for their part of the Register.
+The HPC visited the programme at the education provider as it was a new programme which was seeking HPC approval for the first time.
+This visit assessed the programme against the standards of education and training (SETs) and considered whether those who complete the programme meet the standards of proficiency (SOPs) for their part of the Register.

 This visit was an HPC only visit.
 The education provider did not review the programme at the visit and the professional body did not consider their accreditation of the programme.
 The education provider supplied an independent chair and secretary for the visit.
-The visit also considered a different programme - MSci Prosthetics and Orthotics.
-A separate visitor report exists for this programme.
+The visit also considered a different programme - BSc (Hons) Prosthetics and Orthotics.
+This first four years of this programme are identical to the BSc (Hons) Prosthetics and Orthotics programme.
+This programme had an additional fifth year of study.
+A separate visitor report exists for the BSc (Hons) Prosthetics and Orthotics programme.